Village industries: Phoenix Mill site

-The Phoenix Mill is located on the Rouge River, at 14973 Northville Road (at Edward C. Hines Drive) in Plymouth Township.
+The Phoenix Mill is located on the Rouge River, at 14973 Northville Road (at Edward N. Hines Drive) in Plymouth Township.
 It is the site of the former village of Phoenix.
 Phoenix was founded in 1837, and flourished only until about 1880.
 The mill located at this site was built in 1840 and burned in 1905.

-Ford purchased the site of the mill in 1919, and hired Albert Kahn to design a plant at the site.
+Ford purchased the site of the mill in 1919, and according to the blue prints, utilized his Dearborn Realty and Construction Company to design and build the mill.
+It is a commonly held myth that Albert Kahn designed Phoenix Mill.
+A list of projects conducted by the Albert Kahn firm for Henry Ford that is held at the Benson Ford Research Center reveals that the only work the Kahn Firm conducted at Phoenix Mill was a sewer study.
 The plant was built, but the opening was delayed when the mill dam collapsed in 1921 and had to be reconstructed.
 The plant opened in 1922, employing exclusively women workers from Ford's Highland Park plant.
 The Phoenix plant was notable in that Ford paid the women workers high wages, equal to those of male workers, a rarity in the 1920s.
 The workers, however, were required to be single and childless, and to be properly attired in dresses, stockings and heels.

 At its peak 148 women were employed at the Phoenix Mill.
 The site originally produced generator cutouts; in 1940 the line was changed to produce voltage regulators for V8 engines.
 During World War II, the plant made parts for B-24 bombers.
 The Phoenix Mill plant closed in 1948, and Ford turned it over to the Wayne County Road Commission, who used it as a maintenance yard.
 The mill was designated a state of Michigan historic site in 1989.
 A Michigan Women's Museum was later planned for the site, but had not materialized.